Firefox: Privacy

 Beginning with Firefox 48, all extensions must be signed by Mozilla to be used in release and beta versions of Firefox.
 Firefox 43 blocked unsigned extensions but allowed enforcement of extension signing to be disabled.
 All extensions must be submitted to Mozilla Add-ons and be subject to code analysis to be signed, although extensions do not have to be listed on the service to be signed.
 On May 2, 2019, Mozilla announced that it would be strengthening the signature enforcement with methods that included the retroactive disabling of old extensions now deemed to be insecure.

-Since version 60 Firefox includes the option to use DNS over HTTPS (DoH), which causes DNS lookup requests to be sent encrypted over the HTTPS protocol.
+Since version 60, Firefox includes the option to use DNS over HTTPS (DoH), which causes DNS lookup requests to be sent encrypted over the HTTPS protocol.
 To use this feature the user must set certain preferences beginning with "network.trr" (Trusted Recursive Resolver) in about:config: if network.trr.mode is 0, DoH is disabled; 1 activates DoH in addition to unencrypted DNS; 2 causes DoH to be used before unencrypted DNS; to use only DoH, the value must be 3.
 By setting network.trr.uri to the URL, special Cloudflare servers will be activated.
 Mozilla has a privacy agreement with this server host that restricts its collection of information about incoming DNS requests.

 On May 21, 2019, Firefox was updated to include the ability to block scripts that used a computer's CPU to mine cryptocurrency without a user's permission, in Firefox version 67.0.
 The update also allowed users to block known fingerprinting scripts that track their activity across the web, however it does not resist fingerprinting on its own.
 In February 2021, Firefox launched Total Cookie Protection in version 86 to offer protection against cross-site tracking, without breaking the websites users visit.
 Also known as state partitioning, Total Cookie Protection works by creating a separate "cookie jar" for each website, thereby preventing data from being shared between websites.
 The feature, which was named one of 2021's best security innovations by Popular Science, also isolates local storage, service workers, and other common ways for sites to store data.
 Total Cookie Protection was enabled by default in 2022.

 Localizations

 Firefox is a widely localized web browser.
 Mozilla uses the in-house Pontoon localization platform.
 The first official release in November 2004 was available in 24 different languages and for 28 locales.
-In 2019, Mozilla released Project Fluent a localization system that allows translators to be more flexible with their translation than to be constrained in one-to-one translation of strings.
-As of November 2025, the supported versions of Firefox are available in 97 locales (88 languages).
+In 2019, Mozilla released Project Fluent, a localization system that allows translators greater flexibility rather than constraining them to one-to-one translations of strings.
+As of September 2026, the supported versions of Firefox are available in 97 locales (88 languages).